Canadian National 3254: Revenue service

-No. 3254 was built in 1917 by the Canadian Locomotive Company for the Canadian Government Railways (CGR) where it was originally numbered as No. 2854.
-In 1918, the Canadian Government Railways was merged with the Canadian Northern Railway (CN) to create the Canadian National Railway.
-During a subsequent renumbering process within the locomotive fleet, No. 2854 was renumbered to No. 3254.
+No. 3254 was built in May 1917 by the Canadian Locomotive Company (CLC) for the Canadian Government Railways (CGR) where it was originally numbered as No. 2854.
+On September 6, 1918, the Canadian Government Railways was merged with the Canadian Northern Railway (CN) to create the Canadian National Railway.
+During a subsequent renumbering process within the locomotive fleet, No. 2854 was renumbered to No. 3254 in March 1919.
 The locomotive had considerable pulling power, could climb grades without incident, and was used to pull heavy freight trains.
-No. 3254 had a mostly uneventful career before it was involved in a head-on collision in British Columbia in 1941.
-The locomotive subsequently continued to pull freight trains for CN, until its last major class 3 overhaul was completed in Allendale, Ontario, and it was retired from revenue service in February 1958.
+The locomotive made its final run in December 1957.
+In February 1958, it received its last major class 3 overhaul in Allendale, Ontario, at the Allendale shops and was put into stored at Foleyet, Ontario, officially being retired from revenue service.

 Preservation

 After being stored for three years, No. 3254 was sold in November 1961 to motel owner Willis F. Barron, who moved it to a Reading Company (RDG) station in Ashland, Pennsylvania.
 Barron had intentions to run the locomotive on the former RDG branchline that served the town, but rails were ripped up before Barron's planned venture could begin operation.
 He had No. 3254 disassembled, moved via truck, and reassembled at his Ashland Court Motel for static display in front of a New Haven passenger coach.
-During the 1970s, Barron lost interest in restoring No. 3254 to operating condition, so it was sold to the Adirondack Railroad in Lake Placid, New York, but it was never delivered there.
+During the 1970s, Barron lost interest in restoring No. 3254 to operating condition, so it was sold to the Adirondack Railroad in Lake Placid, New York, but was never delivered.

 Gettysburg Railroad

 In 1982, it was sold again to the Gettysburg Railroad (GETY), and they disassembled it to be hauled by truck to Gettysburg.
 It was subsequently reassembled and restored to operating condition in 1985, and it began pulling excursion trains between Gettysburg and Mount Holly Springs.
-It also participated in that year's National Railway Historical Society (NRHS) convention alongside Huntingdon and Broad Top Mountain Railroad 2-8-0 No. 38.
+It also participated in that year's National Railway Historical Society (NRHS) convention alongside Huntingdon and Broad Top Mountain Railroad No. 38.
 During its time at Gettysburg, however, the locomotive proved to be oversized and overpowered for the railroad's needs, so it only operated there for a year and a half until it was pulled from service and put into storage in 1986.